tr1step2/memcompressor/README.md

-Custom memory manager with compressing memory for prevent memory fragmentation.
+Custom memory manager with compressing memory to prevent memory fragmentation.